Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Other Information

-Click the Festival du Bois website for more information about the festival in Coquitlam, including the schedule of performances.
+Click the Festival du Bois website for more information about the festival in Coquitlam, including the performance schedule.

 Check out our Festivals and Events Calendar for other Lower Mainland festivals throughout the year.